c-okan-aydin/lattice_nqs/README.md

 The code's main function is to perform three types of calculations:
 - exact diagonalization (ED) dynamics following the Schrödinger equation,
 - ground state optimization by gradient descent,
-- dynamics with the Time Dependent Variatioanl Principle (TDVP).
+- dynamics with the Time Dependent Variational Principle (TDVP).

 Additionally, it's possible to represent a series of ED wave functions with an RBM ansatz, using infidelity optimization.